-All projects that handle fish (fall season Lower Yukon Test Fishery, Mt.
-Village Test Fishery, Pilot Station, and Eagle sonar) are making efforts to reduce salmon mortality and distribute test fish catches to community members.
-Healthy salmon are released alive from the test nets.
-Injured salmon and mortalities are distributed to community members by Tribal councils or on a first-come first-served basis from a public dock.
+All projects that handled fish (fall season Lower Yukon Test Fishery; Mt.
+Village Test Fishery; Pilot Station and Eagle sonars) made efforts to reduce salmon mortality and distribute test fish catches to community members.
+Healthy salmon were released alive from the test nets.
+Injured salmon and mortalities were distributed to community members by Tribal councils or on a first-come first-served basis from a public dock.